Crispin: The Cross of Lead: Plot

 Crispin finds a dagger in one of the hallways and keeps it under his cloak.
 He goes into a great room and sees a picture of Lord Furnival, who looks a lot like him.
-When he finds Aycliffe, Crispin pins him to the ground and puts the dagger to his neck, but instead of killing him, makes him vow under oath that he (Crispin) and Bear will be able to leave Great Wexly unharmed never to return in exchange for Crispin's cross of lead.
+When he finds Aycliffe, Crispin pins him to the ground and puts the dagger to his neck, but instead of killing him, makes him vow under oath that he (Crispin) and Bear will be able to leave Great Wexly unharmed, never to return, in exchange for Crispin's cross of lead.
 Crispin is led to Bear, who is being kept in the palace's cellar and has been tortured.
 Though weakened, Bear manages to walk out of the palace on his own.
 Aycliffe and a band of soldiers escort them to the city gates, where he reneges on his oath and is intent on killing Crispin.
 A fight ensues between Aycliffe and Bear, who is given the dagger Crispin found at the palace, as the soldiers surround them with their swords drawn.
-After a back and forth battle, Bear eventually squeezes Aycliffe from behind, causing him to drop his sword and dagger.
-As Bear hurls Aycliffe into the line of soldiers, Aycliffe is punctured in multiple places by the soldiers' swords and dies.
+After a back-and-forth battle, Bear eventually squeezes Aycliffe from behind, causing him to drop his sword and dagger.
+As Bear hurls Aycliffe into the line of soldiers, Aycliffe is impaled by his soldiers' swords and dies.
 Crispin leaves the cross of lead on Aycliffe's bleeding chest as he and Bear exit the Great Wexly gates.
 Outside the gate, Bear and Crispin play music and sing, and Bear frees Crispin.
-Crispin mentions that for the first time he feels like himself instead of merely Asta's Son.
+Crispin mentions that for the first time, he feels like himself instead of merely Asta's Son.